mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 ## Day 21
 ## Day 22
 ## Day 23

+Especially part 1 could be easily used by hand, while for part 2 it would take quite some time.
+Therefor using dijkstras to find the least energy required to organize the amphipods in part 1 and 2.

+Additionally, part 2 doubles the length of the burrows for each amphipod type, which we can then use to iterate over it from 1-4.

 ## Day 24

 There are 9^14 possibilities to find the largest model number.